Frity2025/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 	Function that adds a new node at the beginning of a listint_t list Task 3
 	Write a function that adds a new node at the end of a listint_t list.
+Task 4
+	Write a function that frees a listint_t list.